I Banks on You!

 With so much connectivity, how can you not include Banking via these devices?
-You might have built APIs to integrate with Money Management app or Design an Insurance plan, but customer needs that same experience via all devices.
+You might have built APIs to integrate with the Money Management app or Design an Insurance plan, but the customer needs that same experience via all devices.
 Are you set for that?

 If not, start thinking about how your Banking App would work with Alexa?
 Or if a smart refrigerator is launched your banking app can connect to grocery stores and pay for the weekly groceries.

-Green Banking can place you in the limelight
+Green Banking can Place you in the Limelight

 In case you are not aware of “Green Banking” then it’s a term to promote environmental-friendly practices thereby reducing carbon footprints from banking activities.
-While adopting e-statements, no receipts, cashless funds transfer are some of the responsibilities of customer, you as a bank can equally contribute and flash it to attract business.
+While adopting e-statements, no receipts, and cashless funds transfer are some of the responsibilities of customers, you as a bank can equally contribute and flash it to attract business.